medic/cht-docs/content/en/apps/features/admin/_index.md

 ## App Management vs medic-conf

-In general, everything that can be done in the Admin Console can also be done in command line tools, but not everything in the command line tools can be done in the Admin Console.
+In general, everything that can be done in the **Admin Console** can also be done in command line tools, but not everything in the command line tools can be done in the **Admin Console**.

-The Admin Console does not track changes.
-For most app development, we recommend using command line tools such as medic-conf and tracking files using a version control system.
+The **Admin Console** does not track changes.
+For most app development, using command line tools such as medic-conf and tracking files using a version control system is recommended

 **In Admin Console But Not Command Line Tools:**
 - User management